How Much Does Website Hosting Cost in 2022?

-  However, if you want to add some unique design features, consider going with a paid option.
-These typically come with developer support and regular updates, ensuring that the theme will always function correctly.
+However, if you want to add some unique design features, consider a paid option.
+These typically come with developer support and regular updates, ensuring that the theme always functions correctly.

 For WooCommerce users, the extensions can range from free of charge up to $249.
 However, most cost under $49.

 The same goes for using an online website builder such as Zyro.
-To enable features like abandoned cart recovery and multi-channel selling, you need to upgrade to the eCommerce+ plan, costing $21.99/month.
+To enable features like abandoned cart recovery and product filters, you’ll need to upgrade to the eCommerce+ plan, costing $15.90/month.

 Whether you’re advertising your products and services through social media, email, or search engines, you will need specialized tools to streamline your efforts.